 Unusual Options Activity Insight: Petrobras Brasileiro

-On Wednesday, shares of Petrobras Brasileiro (NYSE:PBR) saw unusual options activity.
-After the option alert, the stock price moved down to $10.96.
+On Friday, shares of Petrobras Brasileiro (NYSE:PBR) saw unusual options activity.
+After the option alert, the stock price moved up to $10.85.

 - Expiration Date: 2022-01-21